Super-NES/beautiful-jekyll/index.md

 Remote cursors would solve this problem.
 Each user would be represented by a cursor with a unique color that identifies them and their place in the document.

 However, implementing remote cursors in a decentralized environment poses a problem.
-Without a central database to keep track of each user's cursor, how do we keep the remote cursors consistent all nodes while preventing different users from ending up with the same color?
+Without a central database to keep track of each user's cursor, how do we keep the remote cursors consistent between all nodes while preventing different users from ending up with the same color?

 Ensuring that users have unique cursors was as simple as adding an animal name to the cursor and having a large number of possible color/animal combinations.